Closing Prayer For Memorial Service

 That is why we ask that you be with us as we remember and pray for our loved one.
 Guide their remains through the underworld and into the light of eternity.
 Give them strength so they may meet you soon.
 Amen

-READ: Prayer For A Troubled Child
+READ: Prayer For Myself As A Woman

 The Reading